- Tillage contributes negatively to soil health over time.

-Tillage helps with weed management by breaking up perennial root systems and burying seed.
-However, it also brings weed seeds that were previously buried to the surface.
+Tillage helps with weed management by breaking up perennial root systems and burying seeds.
+But it also brings up weed seeds that were previously buried.
 As a result, in reduced tillage systems, we tend to see more perennial weeds over time, whereas in high disturbance systems, we see more annual weeds.

 Creating a smooth seedbed

 On a larger scale, especially when planting with machinery, this can be trickier.
 Many market gardeners use a tool called a tilther for this purpose.
-A tilther is a light-weight tiller that only tills the top two inches or so of soil.
-It’s still a form of tilling, but it’s much shallower, and thus less destructive to the deeper soil structure.
+A tilther is a lightweight tiller that only tills the top two inches or so of soil.
+It’s still a form of tilling, but it’s much shallower and less destructive to the deeper soil structure.